safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**6) Edit Automation**
-<br>Navigate to the Automations: Manage page and select Incoming Building Footprints to open the automation for editing.
-Before you can make any changes stop the automation using the button in the top right corner.
+<br>Navigate to the Automations: Manage page and select Incoming Building Footprints to open the Automation for editing.
+Before you can make any changes stop the Automation using the button in the top right corner.
 Instead of adding a new action node, simply select the Log node and change the trigger parameter value to Run Workspace.

 Select the Training Repository and workspace uploaded in the previous step.
-The parameters should now include one for the Source shapefile and the output database.
+The parameters should now include one for the Source Esri Shapefile and the output database.

 The source dataset needs to pick up the file path from the Directory Watch trigger.
 From the drop-down menu select file path found under the Directory folder.
 This drop down list is essentially the JSON flattened into its separate components.

 ![](./Images/Img4.421.Ex2.SourceDataset.png)

-For the output database browse the Resource to locate the SpatiaLite database uploaded in the previous step:
+For the output database browse the Resource/Data/Output folder to locate the SpatiaLite database uploaded in the previous step:

 ![](./Images/Img4.422.Ex2.OutputDatabaseSelection.png)

 <br>**7) Add Filter**
-<br>The ESRI Shapefile Reader will only accept .shp file extension types, however the Directory Watch will pass a message to the workspace for every file uploaded.
+<br>The Esri Shapefile Reader will only accept .shp file extension types, however the Directory Watch will pass a message to the workspace for every file uploaded.
 To prevent the Automation triggering database update workspaces that will fail add a Filter action so that only the file path containing .shp is parsed to the Run Workspace action.

 Select the plus icon at the bottom of the canvas, drag an internal action (orange) onto the canvas.